cancervariants/fusion-curation/README.md

 sudo mv $seqrepo_date_dir latest
 ```

+Alternate SeqRepo locations can be specified with the environment variable `SEQREPO_DATA_PATH`.

 The backend requires local DynamoDB service with tables initialized by the [Gene Normalization service](https://github.com/cancervariants/gene-normalization), listening on port 8000.
 See the Gene Normalizer documentation for initialization information.

 In a terminal running the Pipenv Python environment, start Flask: